 There is a little black book, a green pearl and an owl here.

-The same principle is used when constructing lists of objects in container contents lists.
+The interpreter uses the same principle when constructing lists of objects in container contents lists (as the result of the execution of a LIST statement, see page 47).